 Reflection is invaluable, particularly during hectic times, as it creates a blank canvas for planning before and after an action.
 It can help you set the most effective goals, identify your strengths, encourage continuous learning, and allow you to adapt quickly to changes.

-Reflection plays a significant role in the work we do at TalUpp to help leaders achieve a high-performance mindset, which allows them to achieve results that are better than those of their peers in the long-term.
+Reflection plays a significant role in the work we do at TalUpp to help talent achieve a high-performance mindset, which allows them to achieve results that are better than those of their peers in the long term.
 Research conducted in call centres in the US demonstrated that employees who spent 15 minutes at the end of the busy day reflecting on lessons learned performed 23% better.

 #2 - Reflection is key to agility